nemogoc/100-days-of-code/r1-log.md

 19:50 Adding a mediaquery to page.
 All tests pass.
 Need to mix things up a bit, so starting the simple JS lessons.

 185.6

+### R1D14 - 10/11
+20:45 Continued JS lessons.
+Didn't do full hour.
+Counting it for now, but I don't want to make a habit of it.

+185.8